-On mechanical level, the goal is to improve your technique.
+On a mechanical level, the goal is to improve your technique.
 99% of the teacher’s job is not to teach you how to play certain pieces, but to teach you how to play guitar and to teach you music.
-In this article I will concentrate on the technical level of the matter.
+In this article, I will concentrate on the technical level of the matter.

 If you have been playing guitar for some time, for sure you have noticed that there is some logic in finger’s placement, movement.
 That is what we are trying to improve.

 There are of coarse cases which are many in fact, where the common models will not work.
-And there it comes the experience which will allow you to take the most economically correct decision.
+And there comes the experience which will allow you to take the most economically correct decision.